 Payments to providers are being increasingly tied to quality and efficiency.
 The Patient Driven Payment Model ("PDPM"), which was designed by CMS to improve the incentives to treat the needs of the whole patient, rather than the volume of services the patient receives, became effective October 1, 2019 (FY 2020).
-The PDPM replaces the previous SNF prospective payment system that utilized the Resource Utilization Group IV case-mix methodology to classify SNF patients based on the volume of services received with a methodology that utilizes the International Statistical Classification of Diseases and Related Health Problems ("ICD-10") to classify SNF patients into certain payment groups based on their clinical disease state.
-Effective October 1, 2019, group therapy is defined as a qualified rehabilitation therapist or therapy assistant treating two to six patients at the same time who are performing the same or similar activities.
+The PDPM replaces the previous SNF prospective payment system that utilized the Resource Utilization Group IV case-mix methodology to classify SNF patients based on the volume of services received with a methodology that instead utilizes the International Statistical Classification of Diseases and Related Health Problems ("ICD-10") to classify SNF patients into certain payment groups based on their clinical disease state.
+In response to industry stakeholder comments, the CMS finalized changes to the ICD-10 code mappings as part of the FY 2021 SNF prospective payment system final rule, effective October 1, 2020.

+Beginning October 1, 2019, group therapy is defined as a qualified rehabilitation therapist or therapy assistant treating two to six patients at the same time who are performing the same or similar activities.
 Also effective October 1, 2019, CMS established a 25% cap for concurrent and group therapy.
 Additional changes to reimbursement for group therapy were included in the Bipartisan Budget Act of 2018, which permanently repealed the therapy caps that applied to Medicare Part B therapy services provided as of January 1, 2018 and reduced the reimbursement rate for Medicare Part B therapy services performed by therapy assistants to 85% of the physician fee schedule beginning January 1, 2022.
 The former cap amounts were retained as a threshold above which claims must include confirmation that services are medically necessary as justified by appropriate documentation in the medical record.

-While certain of our operators could realize efficiencies and cost savings from increased concurrent and group therapy under PDPM and some have reported some early positive results, it is too early to assess the long-term impact of the PDPM.
-Given the current and ongoing impacts of COVID-19, many operators are and may continue to be restricted from pursuing concurrent and group therapy and unable to realize these benefits.
+Prior to COVID-19, we believed that certain of our operators could realize efficiencies and cost savings from increased concurrent and group therapy under PDPM and some had reported early positive results.
+Given the ongoing impacts of COVID-19, many operators are and may continue to be restricted from pursuing concurrent and group therapy and unable to realize these benefits.
 Additionally, our operators continue to adapt to the reimbursement changes and other payment reforms resulting from the value-based purchasing programs applicable to SNFs under the 2014 Protecting Access to Medicare Act, which became effective on October 1, 2018.
-These reimbursement changes could have an adverse effect on our operators' financial condition and operations, adversely impacting their ability to meet their obligations to us.
+These reimbursement changes have had and may in the future have an adverse effect on the operations and financial condition of some operators and could adversely impact the ability of operators to meet their obligations to us.